Weather Update (As of 7:15 a.m.)

 In addition to the above for Businesses Customers the following applies:

-If you are a Governmental and Institutional Customers the following would apply:
+If you are a Governmental and Institutional Customer the following conditions apply:

 Expected Useful Life (EUL)